ValarDragon/Fractals/README.md

 By sidelets, I am reffering to 1 and 3 in the above diagram, the parts that pop up on the remaining sides
 halfSidelets = Boolean (Experimental, not really working atm) Only includes sidelet 1 at each step.
 Sidelets = Boolean, includes both 1 and 3.
 This is working just fine!
 Be warned it significantly increases processing required.

+Note, if the scaling factor is not 1/3rd, the sidelets are of size `(line segment they were placed upon length)*scalingfactor`
+This produces slightly asymetrical results due to the order of writing if scaling factor is not 1/3rd.
+I'm working on fixing this.